The 25th MCHF Golf Tournament

 A record $1,135,700 raised during the 25th Anniversary of the MCHF Golf Tournament

 Leaders from the Montreal business community gathered on September 13, 2021, for the 25th anniversary of The Montreal Children’s Hospital Foundation Annual Golf Tournament.

 With the help of a dedicated organizing committee, Honourary President Deep Khosla and a generous anonymous donor, the Tournament raised $1,135,700, more than any previous tournament!
 “I am thrilled that thanks to our golfers and sponsors, we raised a record amount this anniversary year,” says Mark Pathy, Chairman of the Golf Organizing Committee.

 The Montreal Children's Hospital Foundation Golf Tournament was held on September 13, 2021 at the Royal Montreal Golf Club.
 The event brings together business leaders who know the importance of ideas in transforming child care.

 Proceeds from the tournament go to fellowships in pediatric surgical subspecialties – cornerstones of experiential learning at a teaching hospital – that give the Children’s patients access to an international pool of extraordinary medical talent.

 The tournament was co-founded in 1997 by Dr. H. Bruce Williams and Hugh Hallward.

-President of Honour: Deep Khosla, Managing Director and Head of Quebec Regional Operations, Bank of America
+President of Honour: Deep Khosla, Co-Head of Canadian Corporate and Investment Banking, Bank of America Merrill Lynch

 Chairman: Mark Pathy